Tanvir-Aunjum-Sunny/ios-guidelines/ios-design-guidelines.md

 - Indicate errors by means of color and error text.

-   *[Google's Material Design Guidelines](https://material.io/guidelines/patterns/errors.html#errors-user-input-errors) do a good job of demonstrating patterns for displaying errors in input fields.*
+   *[Google's Material Design Guidelines](https://material.io/guidelines/patterns/errors.html#errors-user-input-errors) does a good job of demonstrating patterns for displaying errors in input fields.*

 #### Addresses